orviwan/OpenGlassesFirmware/client/README.md

 2. Install the necessary Python libraries using the `requirements.txt` file:

     ```sh
+    python3 -m venv venv
+    source venv/bin/activate
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt
     ```

 ## Available Clients

-### 1. Interactive Command Client
+### 1. Interactive Command Client (`command_client.py`)

-This is the recommended client for sending commands to the glasses.
-It provides a user-friendly interactive prompt.
+This is the primary, all-in-one client for interacting with the glasses.
+It provides a user-friendly interactive prompt for sending all commands, including taking photos.

 **Usage:**

+Make sure your OpenGlasses device is powered on and advertising.

 ```sh
 python command_client.py
 ```

-The script will automatically find and connect to the "OpenGlasses" device.
-Once connected, you can type commands and press Enter.
+The script will automatically find and connect to the "OpenGlass" device.
+On the first connection, you may be prompted by your operating system to pair with the device; please accept the request.

+Once connected, you can type commands (or their corresponding number) and press Enter.

 **Commands:**

--   `take photo`: Triggers the camera to take a picture.
+-   `take photo`: Triggers the camera, transfers the image over BLE, and saves it locally as `photo_YYYYMMDD_HHMMSS.jpg`.
+-   `start interval photo`: (Not yet implemented)
+-   `stop interval photo`: (Not yet implemented)
--   `start audio`: Starts streaming audio over BLE (for use with `ble_audio_client.py` in streaming mode).
+-   `start audio`: Starts streaming audio over BLE.
 -   `stop audio`: Stops streaming audio over BLE.
 -   `start wifi`: Activates the Wi-Fi hotspot and A/V streaming endpoints.
 -   `stop wifi`: Deactivates the Wi-Fi hotspot.
+-   `reboot`: Reboots the device.
 -   `help`: Shows the list of available commands.
 -   `exit`: Disconnects from the device and closes the client.

-### 2. Wi-Fi A/V Stream Client
+### 2. Wi-Fi A/V Stream Client (`wifi_stream_client.py`)

 This client connects to the glasses' Wi-Fi hotspot to display the live video and play the live audio.